ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-basics.md

 - Managing blocking handles like network tasks.
 - Using multiple processors at once to process a large dataset.
+- Using multiple processors to process different parts of an image simultaneously, improving efficiency and speed.
 - Etc.

 Before using multi-threading to speed up tasks using many processors, make sure of the following items.